-- Be fully aware of their responsibilities with regard to safeguarding and the protection of children and adults. - Safeguard and promote the interests and wellbeing of the young people and adults with whom they are working. - Respond appropriately to all concerns. - Respect and promote the rights, wishes and feelings of all young people and adults and take all reasonable and practical steps to protect them from harm, discrimination or abuse. - Be offered support and training to allow them to fulfill their individual role with regard to the protection and safeguarding of young people and adults.
+- Be fully aware of their responsibilities with regard to safeguarding and the protection of children. - Safeguard and promote the interests and wellbeing of the children with whom they are working. - Respond appropriately to all concerns. - Respect and promote the rights, wishes and feelings of all children and take all reasonable and practical steps to protect them from harm, discrimination, or abuse. - Be offered support and training to allow them to fulfil their individual role with regard to the protection and safeguarding of children.

-Table Tennis England believes in and seeks to uphold the following principles:
+Table Tennis Wales believes in and seeks to uphold the following fundamental principles:

-- The welfare of all children and adults is paramount. - All young people and adults have the right to protection from abuse regardless of their age, culture, disability, gender, racial origin, religious belief and/or sexual identity. - All allegations will be taken seriously and any reports of concerns will be dealt with promptly and sensitively ensuring all appropriate action is taken. - Staff and volunteers recognize they have the responsibility to ensure that they act upon any concerns or allegations. - Processes for dealing with all complaints and allegations are fair and open to challenge through the appeals process.

-- Table Tennis England commits to support anyone who, in good faith, reports their concerns. - Requires all staff and members to adopt and abide by Table Tennis England's Safeguarding Guidelines.
+- The welfare of all the child is paramount. - All children have the right to protection from abuse regardless of their age, sex, culture, disability, gender, race, national or ethnic origin, colour, parental status, social/economic background, religious belief and/or sexual identity. - All allegations will be taken seriously, and any reports of concerns will be dealt with promptly and sensitively ensuring all appropriate action is taken. - Staff and volunteers recognise they have the responsibility to ensure that they act upon any concerns or allegations and that safeguarding children is the responsibility of everyone. - Processes for dealing with all complaints and allegations are fair and open to challenge through the appeals process. - Table Tennis Wales commits to support anyone who, in good faith, reports their concerns. - Requires all staff and members to adopt and abide by Table Tennis Wales' Safeguarding Children Policy.

-In drawing up this policy and the guidelines Table Tennis England have taken into account the following legislation and also information provided by the NSPCC, the CPSU and Ann Craft Trust:
+In drawing up this policy and the procedures, Table Tennis Wales have taken into account the following legislation and also information provided by the NSPCC, the CPSU, the Ann Craft Trust and Sport Safeguarding Limited:

 - The Children Act 2004

 - The Children Act 1989

+- Social Services and Well-being Act (Wales) 2014

+- All Wales Child Protection Procedures 2008

+- Safeguarding Children: Working Together Under the Children Act 2004

 - The Protection of Children Act 1999

 - The Safeguarding Vulnerable Groups Act 2006

-- The Every Child Matters Strategy 2004
+- Every Child Matters Strategy 2004

 - Working Together to Safeguard Children

 - The Sexual Offences Act 2003

 - Human Rights Act 1998

 - The Rehabilitation of Offenders Act 1974

 - Data Protection Act 2018

 - Police Act 1997

 - Protection of Freedoms Act 2012

 - The Care Act 2014

 - Domestic Violence, Crime and Victims (Amendment) Act 2012

 - The Equality Act 2010

-- Mental Capacity Act 2005
+Mental Capacity Act 2005

-Personal information will be treated in strict confidence, within the limits of the law, which requires that the Police, Children's/Adult Services and/or any other statutory agencies including the NSPCC be informed where there are concerns that a child or adult is at serious risk of harm or it is believed that a crime has been committed.
+Personal information will be treated in strict confidence, within the limits of the law, which requires that the Police, Children's Services and/or any other statutory agencies, including the NSPCC, be informed where there are concerns that a child is at serious risk of harm, or it is believed that a crime has been committed.